Zhang Lipeng: Ultimate Fighting Championship

 Zhang made his official debut facing fellow castmate Wang Sai in the welterweight finals on March 1, 2014 The Ultimate Fighter: China Finale.
 Zhang defeated Sai by split decision.

-Zhang faced Brendan O'Reilly in a lightweight bout on August 23, 2014 at UFC Fight Night 48.
+Zhang faced Brendan O'Reilly in a lightweight bout on August 23, 2014, at UFC Fight Night 48.
 Zhang defeated O'Reilly via unanimous decision.

-Zhang faced Chris Wade on January 18, 2015 at UFC Fight Night 59.
+Zhang faced Chris Wade on January 18, 2015, at UFC Fight Night 59.
 He lost via unanimous decision.

-Zhang faced Kajan Johnson on May 16, 2015 at UFC Fight Night 66.
+Zhang faced Kajan Johnson on May 16, 2015, at UFC Fight Night 66.
 He lost the fight via unanimous decision and was subsequently released from the promotion.

 ONE Championship

 Since returning to China he enjoyed considerable success with Kunlun Fight, becoming the promotion’s welterweight champion and winning 21 out of his last 24 fights (with 10 submissions and 7 knockouts).
 This resulted in ONE Championship signing him to a contract.

-Zhang faced Eduard Folayang at ONE Championship: Battleground 2 on August 13, 2021.
+Zhang faced Eduard Folayang at ONE: Battleground 2 on August 13, 2021.
 He won the bout via unanimous decision.

 Zhang faced Ruslan Emilbek Uulu at ONE: Only the Brave on January 28, 2022.
 He knocked out his opponent within 32 seconds off the first round.
+This win earned him the Performance of the Night award.

 Zhang faced Saygid Izagakhmaev at ONE 161 on September 29, 2022.
 He lost the fight via unanimous decision.

+Zhang faced Timofey Nastyukhin on October 6, 2023, at ONE Fight Night 15.
+He won the fight via technical knockout in the first round.
+This win earned him the Performance of the Night award.

+Zhang faced Maurice Abévi on May 4, 2024, at ONE Fight Night 22.
+At the weigh-ins, David Onama weighted 174 pounds, which was four pounds over the lightweight limit.
+The bout proceeded at catchweight and he was fined a percent of his purse which went to Zhang.
+He lost the fight via unanimous decision.

+Zhang faced Hiroyuki Tetsuka on February 8, 2025, at ONE Fight Night 28.
+He won the fight via knockout in the round one and this win earned the $50,000 Performance of the Night bonuses.